bootstrapstudio/bstudio-sass/README.md

 # Bootstrap Studio SASS sidekick

 `bstudio-sass` is a helper utility for compiling SASS in Bootstrap Studio.
-To use it, install it on your local machine and Bootstrap Studio will pick it up automatically when you attempt to compile SASS code in the app.
+To use it, install it on your local machine and configure Bootstrap Studio to know where to find it.
 It runs on Windows, MacOS and Linux.

 ## Installation